-One of the main tasks for a VTS is to provide information to the mariners passing in the VTS area.
+One of the main tasks for a VTS is to provide information to the mariners within the VTS area.
 Therefore, when a MAtoN is planned to be deployed in a VTS area, it is important to liaise and cooperate with the VTS Authority at an early stage in order for the VTS to have correct information to give to the traffic in the VTS area.
 Such information may include, but not be limited to:

-Availability of navigational aids (including MAtoNs);
+Availability of aids to navigation (including MAtoNs);

-Limited manoeuvrability in the fairway, due to deficiencies of navigational aids;
+Limited manoeuvrability in the fairway, due to deficiencies of aids to navigation;

-Any other potential hindrances that may impose restrictions on the navigation of the vessels.
+Any other potential hindrances that may impose restrictions on the safe navigation of the vessels.

-It should be noted that a VTS also may be tasked to provide MSI.

 Monitoring and reporting

 Maritime Safety Information

-The promulgation of MSI is considered fundamental in the use and reporting of MAtoN, and it is not superseded by the marking of the drifting wrecks.
+The use of a MAtoN does not negate the requirement to promulgate MSI to ensure mariners are aware of the hazard to navigation.
+The promulgation of MSI is considered fundamental to the effectiveness of a MAtoN.

+Competent Authorities (AtoN) should ensure MSI is promulgated when MAtoN are used to mark hazards to navigation.

 Monitoring

-The MAtoN should be monitored by:
+Competent Authorities (AtoN) must ensure MAtoN are monitored in order to update their positional information.
+Some considerations for monitoring include:

 Physical inspection;

-Remote monitoring (i.e., radar, satellite, GSM, AIS, etc.);
+Remote and/ or automatic tracking (i.e., radar, satellite, cellular networks, AIS, etc.)

-Assets in the vicinity of the MAtoN, that can provide visual verification to the MAtoNs position;
+Surface and air assets in the vicinity of the MAtoN, that can provide visual verification to the MAtoNs position relative to the hazard;

-If applicable National Authorities may request vessels to report visual sightings of the MAtoN to verify its true position in the event that National Authorities lose the relative and accurate position of the MAtoN;
+If applicable Competent Authorities (AtoN) may request vessels to report visual sightings of the MAtoN to verify its true position;

-Radar/Racon;
+Radar reflectors may be used to enhance the MAtoN’s position;

-National Authorities need to take special care with position monitoring and integrity, as it pertains to drifting hazards and obstructions, especially when marking them with a virtual MAtoN.
+Monitoring and updating the position of a Virtual MAtoN position is important, as it pertains to drifting hazards and obstructions.

 Reporting